PalladiumCo1n/palladiumco1n.github.io/index.md

 Emission of fiat currencies is a closed process where an issuer is engaging its own capabilities.
 One can’t take part in the emission process.
 PalladiumCoin emission is an open process which employs computing powers of all network members.
 Any user can join the Palladium network and take part in the emission process (thus, becoming a miner).
 Mining in the network results in creation of new money, which serves as the reward for users who employ their computing power in order to process transactions.
 All transactions are carried out each 120 seconds.
 Miners ensure that the transactions are processed correctly and provide cryptographic protection of transactions and personal data.
-However, miners cannot access users' financial data since Bytecoin protects the identity of the sender and the receiver, and conceals the sum transferred.
+However, miners cannot access users' financial data since PalladiumCoin protects the identity of the sender and the receiver, and conceals the sum transferred.
 In return, miners receive a lump sum every 120 seconds.
 Such approach allows both new money emission and zero-fee transactions.

 ### Coin Deflation
 PalladiumCoins are gradually getting more expensive over time, since the emission is limited to 200 billion PC.
 The number of PalladiumCoins emitted each 120 seconds is slightly decreasing.
 As a result PC gains value and exchange rate increase.
-While currencies with sharp decrease of reward per block are exposed to intense declines in network power, Bytecoin emission is decreasing slowly, which protects the currency from economic shocks.
+While currencies with sharp decrease of reward per block are exposed to intense declines in network power, PalladiumCoin emission is decreasing slowly, which protects the currency from economic shocks.

 ### How PalladiumCoin Works
 Ryan has 100 PC in his wallet.
 He wants to order chinese delivery to his place which costs 15 PC, all fees included.
 Ryan places an order on the website.
 Right after that he receives a 15 PC bill that contains the restaurants PalladiumCoin wallet address.
-Ryan broadcasts the following instruction to the PalladiumCoin network: send 15 BCN from John_address to restaurant_address.
+Ryan broadcasts the following instruction to the PalladiumCoin network: send 15 PC from John_address to restaurant_address.
 Once each computer in the network receives this insutruction it checks whether this PC Ryan wants to transfer actually belongs to him.
 However a computer can’t find out neither who transferred this PC to Ryan, nor his balance.
 A computer simply checks conformity of sender’s signature.
 It has no access to personal data.
 Each computer in the network collects the transactions that need to be processed and packs them up in a block.
 Each block should comply with specific rules, which is a difficult task to solve.
 Hence, each computer in the network works on calculating suitable transaction block form.
 This is required to protect the network from transaction forgery.
 At some point one of computers in the network may be lucky to find the correct block structure.
 Then this computer puts the block into its blockchain file, which represents the database for all performed transactions.
 Then this computer broadcasts the new block to all other computers in the network so that they could also update their blockchain files.
 The transaction is completed and the owner of the computer that was the first to find the correct block structure gets a reward.